nokia-eda/docs/docs/user-guide/topologies.md

 /// admonition | Danger
     type: danger
-Running the `api-server-topo` tool will remove all `TopoNodes`, `TopoLinks` and `Interfaces` resources that are not part of the topology.
+Running the `api-server-topo` tool will remove all `TopoNode`, `TopoLink` and `Interfaces` resources that are not part of the topology.
 ///

 The `api-server-topo` tool will read the topology file from the `topo-config` ConfigMap and generate the following resources in EDA: